cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/install_with_helm.md

 +++
-title = "Cloudify as Kubernetes Service" description = "Deploy Cloudify to Kubernetes cluster with our Helm chart" weight = 8 alwaysopen = false
+title = "Cloudify as a Kubernetes Service" description = "Deploy Cloudify to Kubernetes cluster with our Helm chart" weight = 8 alwaysopen = false